 Finally, Order 38479 gave the IE the power to "verify that any required transmission system upgrades attributed to a project are justified and reasonable."
 Order 38479 at 32.
 The Companies sought reconsideration and removal of this requirement, asserting that the expansion of the IE's authority to this scope is unreasonable because it gives the IE, who the Companies have no role in vetting or selecting, the authority to override the Companies' decisions about the operation, reliability, and safety of their own grids.
-In the alternative, the Companies requested clarification that, should the IE order or not allow action against the Companies.
+In the alternative, the Companies requested clarification that, should the IE order or not allow action against the Companies' decisions, liability for any resulting issues shall also lie with the IE and not the Companies.
 In denying this request for reconsideration, the Commission clarified that "the role of the IE is to assist the Companies" in verifying that any required transmission system upgrades attributed to a project are justified and reasonable.
 Order 38653 at 23.
-Similarly, the Commission clarified that "the IE's duty is to assist the Commission in overseeing the Companies' conduct during the RFPs, including decisions made pertaining to the operation, reliability, and safety of the grid."
+Similarly, the Commission clarified that "the IE will not have authority to overrule the Companies' decisions" and that "the IE's duty is to assist the Commission in overseeing the Companies' conduct during the RFPs, including decisions made pertaining to the operation, reliability, and safety of the grid."
 Order 38653 at 23.
-The Commission further clarified the scope of the IE's role in the RFP process.
+The Companies appreciate that the Commission further clarified the scope of the IE's role in the RFP process.